dnguyencodez/dnguyencodez.github.io/_posts/2024-02-12-Dos-and-Don'ts-of-Machine-Learning-in-Computer-Security-(Seminar-3.1).md

 **NOTE**: This blog is for a special topics course at Texas A&M (ML for Cyber Defenses).
 During each lecture a student presents information from the assigned paper.
 This blog summarizes and further discusses each topic

-During this seminar, Nhat Nguyen and Sonjoy Kumar Paul presented section 2 of [https://www.usenix.org/system/files/sec22summer_arp.pdf](Dos and Don'ts of Machine Learning in Computer Security).
+During this seminar, Nhat Nguyen and Sonjoy Kumar Paul presented section 2 of .